Yemeni rebels say Saudi-led airstrike on prison killed 70

-SANAA, Yemen (AP) — A Saudi-led airstrike targeting a prison run by Yemen's Houthi rebels killed at least 70 detainees and wounded dozens on Friday, a rebel minister said.
-The strike was part of a pounding aerial offensive that hours earlier saw another airstrike take the Arab world's poorest country off the internet.
+SANAA, Yemen (AP) — A Saudi-led airstrike targeting a prison run by Yemen's Houthi rebels killed at least 70 detainees and wounded dozens Friday, a rebel minister said.
+The strike was part of a pounding aerial offensive that hours earlier took the Arab world's poorest country off the internet.

-Taha al-Motawakel, health minister in the Houthi government, which controls the country's north, told The Associated Press in the capital, Sanaa, that 70 detainees were killed at the prison but that he expects the number to rise since many of the wounded were seriously hurt.
-He said there would be updates on the death toll in the coming hours.
+Taha al-Motawakel, health minister in the Houthi government which controls the country's north, told The Associated Press in the capital, Sanaa, that 70 detainees were killed at the prison but that he expects the number to rise in the coming hours since many of the wounded were seriously hurt.

 Basheer Omar, an International Committee of the Red Cross spokesperson in Yemen, said rescuers continued to go through the rebel-run prison site in the northern city of Saada.